SCHOOLS BY STATE

 Salary and Employment Facts for Louisiana Forensic Psychologists

 While it is interesting, most people will also want to know about the salary that one can expect.
-Those who are working as forensic psychologists in Louisiana have an average salary of around $65,000 per year.
+Those who are working as forensic psychologists in Louisiana have an average salary of around $84,430 per year.
+The job outlook is equally appealing.
+By 2024, the forecast is for a 12% increase in the number of positions available.

 Louisiana Forensics in the News